Sales Incentive Plan - 4 Ideas to Motivate your Sales Team

 When it comes to sales incentive plans and balancing the equation, there are a number of factors every manager should keep in mind.

 For one, it's very important to motivate the right behavior.
-If management aligns incentives with the overarching goals of the business, it provides clarity to sales reps.
-They know what is expected of them, they know what to focus on, and they can prioritize accordingly in order to reach the outlined objectives.
+If management aligns incentives with the business's overarching goals, it provides clarity to sales reps.
+They know what is expected of them, what to focus on, and how to prioritize accordingly to reach the outlined objectives.

 It's also important to remember the 80/20 rule.
 It states that 20% of sales reps will achieve 80% of sales within any given organization.
 The company's sales incentive plan needs to reflect that.